Language Files - What are they and how are they used? (1.5.8+)

 Define pages are default pages used by Zen Cart and can be edited as necessary.
 You can also add your own pages if you find that necessary.
 These files are located in

-The advantage of these “define statements” is that text information can be included in your template files using a constant rather than a hardcoded value, allowing you to easily change templates but preserve your language customizations.
+The advantage of separating out language strings is that text information can be included in your template files using a constant rather than a hardcoded value, allowing you to easily change templates but preserve your language customizations.
+It also facilitates making your store multi-language.

 Examples and Usage